-Applying for a mortgage in 2016 has truly been one of the most eye-opening financial experiences ever.
+Applying for a mortgage in 2016 was truly one of the most eye-opening financial experiences ever.
 I now know why many consumers had absolutely NO CHANCE in making sound financial choices when it came time to borrowing money from banks before the crisis.
 Consumers are still being led astray today.

 Roughly 25% of homes nationwide are purchased for cash, probably due to the difficulty of getting a mortgage, institutional investors, and a rise in cash rich baby boomers looking to downsize.
 In San Francisco, the cash buying figure is closer to 35%.
 I told myself many times during the mortgage qualification process that I would just pay cash.
 But I soldiered on and swallowed my pride because a 2.5% rate for a 5/1 Jumbo ARM was just too enticing to pass up.